Ken Vowles

 Born in Darwin, Vowles attended the Australian Cricket Academy on a scholarship from 1989 to 1990, during which time he toured internationally with the Australian Under-19 team.
 As an Under-19 player, Vowles held the record for the fastest century scored at the Melbourne Cricket Ground until the record was broken by Viv Richards.

 In 2008, Vowles contested the seat of Blain as a Labor Party candidate at that year's Territory general election, although he was defeated by Terry Mills, the future Chief Minister.
 He nominated to contest the seat of Johnston in the 2012 election, although a controversy emerged when the Labor Party threatened the Northern Territory News with legal action to prevent the newspaper from publishing a story about Vowles' spent assault conviction from a fight in 1992 (Labor leader Paul Henderson had previously been critical of another candidate for not disclosing a manslaughter conviction).

 Vowles was elected as member for Johnston, although the Henderson government was defeated by the Country Liberal Party.
-After two years as a minister, Vowles was sacked as a minister and excluded from the Labor caucus, along with two backbench colleagues, on 21 December 2018.
+After two years as a minister, Vowles was sacked and excluded from the Labor caucus, along with two backbench colleagues who held similar views about the Territory's budget deficit, on 21 December 2018.
 On 28 November 2019, he announced that he would resign from parliament with effect from 31 January 2020.